 There is also the option of visiting the Cumbrian market town of Appleby or the border city of Carlisle.
 These day trips revive the nostalgic former days of steam when travel by train through magnificent scenery was an experience to savour.

-Our steam hauled train leaves York hauled by steam locomotive No. 60103 ‘Flying Scotsman’ at 09:30 and heads for Church Fenton where we take the route to Leeds.
+Our steam hauled train leaves York hauled by steam locomotive No. 46233 Duchess of Sutherland or 45596 Bahamas or 45690 Leander at 09:30 and heads for Church Fenton where we take the direct route to Leeds.
 We stop to pick up more passengers at Leeds, Shipley, Keighley, and Skipton.
 There will be a stop for our steam locomotive to take on water before we join the famous Settle & Carlisle Railway at Settle Junction.
 Here begins one of the most arduous climbs on Britain’s railway network, a total of 15 miles mainly at a gradient of 1 in 100.

+Once through Settle station, there are magnificent views across the Fells to the Pennine Three Peaks of Pen-y-ghent, Whernside and Ingleborough.
 We cross the breathtaking Ribblehead Viaduct, high above the valley floor, and enter Blea Moor Tunnel.
-We pass through the highest station in England at Dent, travelling through tunnels and crossing valleys on viaducts.
-There are magnificent views across the Fells to the Pennine Three Peaks of Pen-y-ghent, Whernside and Ingleborough as we make the final ascent to Ais Gill Summit (1,169 feet).
+We pass through Dent Dale and the highest open station in England at Dent, travelling through tunnels and crossing valleys on lofty viaducts, as we make the final ascent to Ais Gill Summit (1,169 feet).
 We travel high above the valley at Mallerstang and then drop down through Kirkby Stephen to Appleby, where our locomotive takes on water.

-Our train leaves Carlisle for the return journey at around 16:15 and climbs almost continually for just under 50 miles back up to Ais Gill summit.
+Our train leaves Carlisle for the return journey at around 16:15 and climbs almost continuously for just under 50 miles back up to Ais Gill summit.
 We stop, en route, at Appleby for our steam locomotive to take on water and to pick up those passengers who spent the afternoon there.
-We continue stopping at Skipton, Keighley, Shipley, Leeds, and York, to set down passengers.
+We continue to stops at Skipton, Keighley, Shipley, Leeds, and York, to set down passengers.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.